Pathophysiology of atherosclerosis is irreversible; only prevention makes sense.

 This is a long page and one of the most important at this site; if you want to live long in the land make for a focused half hour at least.
 Only read further when you have time to ponder.

 So you have been informed you have a damaged aorta or perhaps worse still, hardening of the cerebral arteries.
-Actually, in this latter case it is likely your family that would be told; by the time it has been diagnosed there is a good chance you have already lost your marbles.
+Actually, in this latter case it is likely your family that would be told; by the time it has been diagnosed there is a good chance you already have lost your marbles.
 And will not have a clue about the diseases of blood vessels.

 Atherosclerosis or hardening of the arteries is a disease of civilisation.
 It's common in all Western societies and rare in those that have not come in contact with urbanisation.